 Rogers taught that no special psychological knowledge other than the basic training is needed to be a good therapist.
 What is needed is a special kind of person, someone with life experience, empathic, non-judgemental and transparent (congruent).
 This person only needs to have a deep understanding of the ideal counselling relationship as exemplified by the presence of the 'necessary and sufficient conditions'.

 The therapeutic conditions necessary for a client to make progress Rogers called the Six Necessary and Sufficient conditions.
-The three most significant of these are
+The three most significant of these (the 'Core Conditions') are

 - 'Empathy' on the part of the counsellor.
 This empathy must be recognised felt by the client

-- - in other words, the therapist should avoid making judgements about the client or his actions.
+- Lack of judgement - in other words, the therapist should avoid making judgements about the client or his actions.
 This leads to trust and a feeling of acceptance

-- on the part of the therapist.
-He or she should be transparent, down to earth and honest and behave accordingly.
+- 'Congruence'.
+He or she should be 'authentic, transparent, down to earth and honest and behave accordingly.
 In other words, "what you see is what you get"!